Choosing among the top temples to visit in Bangkok isn’t easy. All have unique stories, ancient Buddha statues, and intrigue.

 Wat Saket is home to Phu Khao Thong, better known as the Golden Mountain.
 The large, man-made hill has a golden chedi on top said to contain a relic from Buddha.

-Climbing the 344 stairs to the chedi and viewing platform is rewarded with a panoramic view of part of Bangkok.
+Climbing the 344 stairs to the chedi and viewing platform is rewarded with a panoramic view of Bangkok.
 People ring bells and sound gongs along the way for merit.
 Wat Saket is often less crowded and easier to enjoy than Wat Pho and Wat Phra Kaew.

 - Location: About a 20-minute walk from Khao San Road past Democracy Monument and the white Mahakarn Fort.